Falcón: Economic activities

 Falcon is the Venezuelan state with the most kilometres of coast, therefore the fishing activity has special dimensions.
 The annual production is 30,471 tons of fish and seafood, landed in the ports of Las Piedras, Carirubana, Puerto Cumarebo, Zazárida, Chichiriviche, and La Vela de Coro, highlighting the industrialization of crustaceans with the presence on the coast of the state of shrimp farms, as in Boca de Ricoa and at various points of the Paraguaná peninsula.

 In Falcón, there are some working oil fields in Mene de Mauroa, Media, Hombre Pintado and Tiguaje and natural gas fields in Puerto Cumarebo and other nearby areas.
 However, most oil industry activity is in the Paraguaná Refining Center, one of the largest in the world, made up of the Amuay Refining Complex and the Cardón Refinery, both with a capacity of 940,000 barrels of oil per day, which represents 75% of Venezuela's total refining capacity.
 These refineries are fed with crude oil and gas through products coming from the Maracaibo Lake basin.
 Likewise, a tourist investment free zone has been consolidated in the Paraguaná peninsula.

 Falcón also has mineral deposits to generate basic inputs for industries such as ceramics, fertilizers, energy, chemicals, abrasives, metalworking, pharmaceuticals, pottery, and paint, among others.
 Phosphates are exploited in Riecito and limestone in Chichiriviche, which are processed at the Cumarebo cement plant (Holcim de Venezuela).
 It also has immense coal deposits in the western zone, with proven reserves for open-pit mining in the order of 20 million metric tons, and reserves estimated at 120 million metric tons, within a radius of action of 50,000 hectares.
 Other minerals in the area include graphite, silica, limestone, dolomite, phosphate, chromite and marble.

 Thanks to the dry and arid climate, there are five natural salt flats and some 220,000 hectares of land suitable for the construction of artificial salt flats spread throughout the Falconian territory.
 Of all the salt mines, only the Las Cumaraguas salt mine is under industrial exploitation, the rest being exploited by hand.

 Also, thanks to its natural landscapes (like the Medanos de Coro and the National Parks Cueva de la Quebrada del Toro, Sierra de San Luis and Morrocoy) tourism is gaining importance in the economy of the State.

 Infrastructure

 The region is mostly coastal lowlands and the northern Andean mountain hills, and is mostly dry with limited agriculture production.
 Farming mostly occurs in river valleys and mountainous areas, and includes maize, coconut, sesame, coffee and sugar cane.

-Coro, the state capitol and the Paraguaná Peninsula have had significant amounts of industrialization and growth.
+Coro, the state capital and the Paraguaná Peninsula have had significant amounts of industrialization and growth.
 Large oil refineries such as the Paraguana Refinery Complex in the city of Punto Fijo are located on the southwestern shore of the Paraguaná Peninsula, and approximately two-thirds of Venezuela's total oil production occurs in this area, much of which is exported via tanker ships that ship internationally through the port of Amuay.